Tomcariello/tomcariello.com/README.md

 The profile page for Tom Cariello's development career.

-A simple 3 page website with a fully functional custom written CMS.
+A simple website with a fully functional custom written CMS.
 This site is powered by Node.js/Express with a MySQL backend.

 	About: A profile image/caption & bio, all three elements are editable via the CMS.